Porter Five Forces Framework for Payroll Outsourcing

 The threat of new entrants is low to moderate considering the initial capital investment to build the infrastructure, to process high volumes of transactions effectively and efficiently.

-Outsourced payroll service, which manually processes payments may be substituted with an automated payroll service.
-There is a probability of deploying in-house HR operations and advisory team instead of outsourcing payroll services.
+Outsourced payroll administration service, which manually processes payments may be substituted with an automated payroll service.
+There is a probability of deploying in-house HR operations and advisory teams instead of outsourcing payroll services.
 The platform can be replaced by large BPO/ITES companies having multi-country operations offering payroll processing services.
 Tax consultancy firms are leveraging their consultancy arms to further build scale in this area and penetrate the market.
 All these factors put together pose great threat for the payroll outsourcing service providers.

 A buyer’s bargaining power depends on its employee strength.
-Negotiating power of the buyers is high since there is large supply of global vendors in the market.
+Negotiating power of the buyers is high since there is a large supply of global vendors in the market.
 The buyer can choose from a plethora of products that fits the budget and service needs.
 The power is even more when the product doesn’t offer much value addition and differentiation.

 Once we take the bargaining power of buyers into account, we must also realize that suppliers are also in a strong position to bargain.
 Switching costs for customers is high.
-Moving the existing employee base to a new system will require training and change management.
+Moving the existing employee data base to a new system will require training and change management.
 One must also consider the scope of change management that is possible from the management side.
 Suppliers who have the ability to integrate with other HRMS systems have an edge over others.
-More configurable their system is, more is the bargaining power.
+More configurable their system is, the more is bargaining power.

 While offering all this, the system must be compliant to the laws and regulations.